Humane, First and Foremost

 We believe the public is better served by looking at a shelter’s admission policy and overall treatment record, rather than relying on a vague term such as “no-kill.”

-OHS is located in NE Portland, and one in SE Salem.
+OHS has two locations, one in NE Portland, and one in SE Salem.
 With a state-of-the-art animal shelter, veterinary hospital, and behavior facility.
-OHS has been in its current location at 1067 NE Columbia Blvd. since 1918, but is now in its third-generation shelter building.
+OHS has been in its Portland location at 1067 NE Columbia Blvd. since 1918, but is now in its third-generation shelter building.
 Beginning in July 2022, OHS merged with Willamette Humane Society and established the OHS Salem Campus to serve more people and pets across Oregon.

-The current 46,000 sq. foot shelter opened in 2000 and can care for 92 small animals, 120 cats and 120 dogs.
+The current 46,000 sq. foot shelter in Portland opened in 2000 and can care for 92 small animals, 120 cats and 120 dogs.
 The shelter features outdoor exercise areas and an extensive dog path through a wooded wetland.
 Visitors to the 10-acre campus will find an award-winning rose garden and the oldest pet cemetery west of the Mississippi (which hosts the grave of Bobbi of Silverton, a national sensation in the 1920s).
-There is also an education hall for classroom instruction, a kitten room featuring play toys that can be controlled in real-time via the Internet, and offices for OHS Humane Officers, who are commissioned by the state police to enforce animal cruelty laws.
+There is also an education hall for classroom instruction, an live camera in the surgical center.

 Staff and Volunteers